Robustness Analysis on Foundational Segmentation Models: Additional Results

 \subsection{Instance Segmentation}

-Table \ref{tab:absolute_instance_results} shows results for absolute robustness scores $\gamma^a$ for the selected models.
-This metric measures the absolute drop in performance as compared to relative robustness $\gamma^r$ which measures relative drop to original performance of a given model.
+Table \ref{tab:absolute_instance_results} and Table \ref{tab:relative_results} respectively shows results for absolute robustness scores $\gamma^a$ and relative robustness scores $\gamma^r$ for the selected models. $\gamma^a$ measures the absolute drop in performance as compared to $\gamma^r$ which measures relative drop to original performance of a given model.
 These results are averaged across severity for each corruption type.
-One observation is that when comparing results for ADE20K where VFMs ODISE and SAM are evaluated zero-shot, absolute robustness is much higher than relative.
+One observation is that when comparing results for ADE20K-P where ODISE and SAM are evaluated zero-shot, absolute robustness is much higher than relative.
 This indicates that while models may start with lower performance overall, they show more consistent results across perturbations.
-More details on model behavior across severity for instance segmentation are shown in Figure \ref{fig:coco_corruption_line_plots} on COCO-P and Figure \ref{fig:ade20k_corruption_line_plots} for ADE20K-P where VFM models are evaluated on zero-shot.
-On COCO-P, we see very similiar trends across all corruptions except for compression-based.
+More details on model behavior across severity for instance segmentation are shown in Figure \ref{fig:coco_corruption_line_plots} on MS COCO-P and Figure \ref{fig:ade20k_corruption_line_plots} for ADE20K-P where multimodal models are evaluated on zero-shot.
+On MS COCO-P, we see very similiar trends across all corruptions except for compression-based.
 For both JPEG and Pixelate, we see a some different trends for ODISE showing a sudden drop at severity 3.
-For ADE20K, where VFMs are evaluated zero-shot, we see more consistent results across severity and more declines from the Mask2Former model.
-This supports the conclusion that of the selected VFMs, while their zero-shot performance is low, their absolute robustness across severity is good and performance consistent.
+For ADE20K, where multimodal are evaluated zero-shot, we see more consistent results across severity and more declines from the Mask2Former model.
+This supports the conclusion that of the selected multimodal models, while their zero-shot performance is low, their absolute robustness across severity is good and performance consistent.
+Table \ref{tab:per_supercategory_coco_Relative_Robustness} presents the object super-category wise robustness scores for both $\gamma^a$ and $\gamma^r$.
+We observe that multimodal models are noticeabley more relatively robust in certain object categories.